Conditionally Site-Independent Neural Evolution of Antibody Sequences

 \section{Impact Statement}

-This work aims to advance the field of machine learning by developing principled models for learning and simulating biological sequence evolution.
-By bridging modern deep learning with classical evolutionary modeling, our approach contributes new tools for understanding antibody affinity maturation and, more broadly, molecular evolution.
-Potential positive impacts include improved computational methods for studying immune responses, informing antibody engineering, and supporting downstream applications in biomedical research such as vaccine design and therapeutic antibody development.
-These advances could ultimately contribute to better diagnostics and treatments.
-We view this work as a methodological contribution to machine learning and computational biology, with societal implications that are consistent with and comparable to prior advances in biological sequence modeling.
+This work advances machine learning by developing principled models for learning and simulating biological sequence evolution.
+By bridging deep learning with classical evolutionary modeling, our approach contributes new tools for understanding antibody affinity maturation and, more broadly, molecular evolution.
+Potential positive impacts include improved methods for studying immune responses and supporting applications such as vaccine design and therapeutic antibody development.
+These advances could contribute to better diagnostics and treatments.
+We view this work as a methodological contribution to machine learning and computational biology, with societal implications comparable to prior advances in biological sequence modeling.

 \beginsupplement \crefalias{section}{appendix}